 Every day, we have to confront problematic situations.
 Some issues are smaller than others, but some can cause severe emotional distress.
 For especially difficult to process scenarios, psychodrama can help an individual adequately evaluate and understand these situations.
+As part of a comprehensive addiction therapy plan at a Los Angeles treatment center, psychodrama can provide support for your recovery.

 What Is Psychodrama?